THE HIGGS BOSON

 Mr Ellis tells me that according to our present understanding of the universe the Standard Model of Particle Physics involves 2 entities, matter (4.9% atoms and 26.8% dark matter) and energy (68.3% dark energy) which are interchangeable.
 However the mathematics of the Standard Model indicates something is lacking, .. hence the need for more sub-atomic particles and more complex math.
 Mr Ellis believes that the Ionic paper fills that void with a third entity - entropy, which is not interchangeable with the other two - mass can convert to entropy all right (burn a piece of paper), and energy can convert to entropy (how the Earth came to be heated in the first place), but not the reverse.
 Entropy is a one-way street.

 The paper should be viewed as offering a method for finding the mass and radius of an expanding earth that matches the observed geology.
-Many of the assumptions in the paper will require adjustment, but the underlying principle is believed to be sound.
-For example adjustment could include :-
+It is significant that all the points in Table 5 and Figure 4 are at, or very close to, a geological boundary where highly significant changes in the fossil record are noted.

 Comments are welcome either here, or on the 'contact author' link provided in Mr Ellis's paper.